fawda123/rStrava/README.md

 ### Scraping functions (no token)

-An example using the scraping functions:
+An example using the scraping functions is below.
+Some users may have privacy settings that block public access to account data.

 ```r